Trump attends New York civil fraud trial as accounting expert testifies for defense | KRDO

 The defense has argued that there was no intent to defraud banks or insurers, in part because the Trump family relied on accountants, and that any differences in values on the properties were not meaningful.

-“Donald Trump engaged in years of financial fraud and enriched himself and his family,” James posted on X, formerly known as Twitter, on Thursday.
-“We have already proven the massive scale of his fraud.
+“Donald Trump engaged in years of financial fraud and enriched himself and his family,” James, who was not in court Thursday, posted on X. “We have already proven the massive scale of his fraud.
 No matter how much he lies, the facts don’t.”

-Trump is expected to testify again in the trial on Monday.
-In his testimony last month, he brought bombastic rhetoric to the witness stand, spending his time attacking James and Engoron.
+The attorney general’s office had objected to Bartov’s testimony, arguing his extensive testimony about the complaint was not relevant because he was not addressing evidence admitted at trial.

+Also on Thursday, a New York appeals court agreed to stop the cancellation of Trump’s business certificates until after the civil fraud trial and any appeals are completed – a continuation of an earlier ruling by a single appeals court judge at the start of the trial.

 The former president is barred from discussing court staff after a New York appellate court reinstated his gag order late last month.